mach3-software/MaCh3Tutorial/README.md

   PriorPredictive: true
 ```

-We can run it with following command
+We can run it with following command:
 ```bash
 ./bin/PredictiveTutorial TutorialConfigs/FitterConfig.yaml General:OutputFile:PriorPredictiveOutputTest.root Predictive:PriorPredictive:True
 ```

-Finally we can compare files using already known executable:
+Finally, we can compare the prior and posterior predictive spectra with the previously used `PredictivePlotting` macro:
 ```bash
 ./bin/PredictivePlotting ./bin/TutorialDiagConfig.yaml PredictiveOutputTest.root PriorPredictiveOutputTest.root
 ```
 <img width="350" alt="PriorPredPlot" src="https://github.com/user-attachments/assets/5308f707-04aa-4c57-bf59-5d000d535463">

-One can see Prior distribution having much larger error, this give idea how well we constraints to parameters.
+Here, you can see that the prior distribution has much larger errors.
+This gives you some idea how well we constrain parameters during the fitting process.

 ## How to Develop Model of Systematic Uncertainties
 In the next step you gonna modify analysis setup and repeat steps.